Manuel Esperón

 Esperón was born in Mexico City.
 He retired in 1987, although his songs continued to be used in filmmaking and television productions.

 Awards

-In 1989, Esperón was awarded the Premier National Prize of Mexico for Art and Traditional Culture (de Artes y Tradiciones Populares).
+In 1989, Esperón was awarded the National Prize for Arts for Art and Traditional Culture (de Artes y Tradiciones Populares).
 In 2001, he was given a tribute at the Palace of Fine Arts in the historical center of Mexico City.
 Until his death in 2011, he was the honorary President for life of the Society of Authors and Composers of Mexico.